alexlee2000/storytelling_with_data/chapter_4_1.md

-# Focus your Audience's Attention
+# Focus your Audience's Attention (part 1) - Memory

 ## Memory
 There are 3 types of memory within the brain that are important to understand when we design visual communications: